FOUNDERS & BOARD OF DIRECTORS

 *Linda Potter is a licensed wildlife rehabilitator and the Assistant Director of the Atlanta Wild Animal Rescue Effort (AWARE).
 AWARE preserves native wildlife through rehabilitation and education.
 AWARE is located just outside of Atlanta and treats about 1,500 injured or orphaned wild animals each year.
 In addition, AWARE provides education programs and counsels people on their wildlife concerns.
 More information about AWARE can be found at: www.awarewildlife.org.

 *Janet Kessler is a naturalist who has spent thousands of hours making first-hand observations and documenting urban coyotes: their behavior, and their reactions to people and dogs and vice-versa.
 Her detailed descriptions of urban coyotes — and photos of all wildlife — can be seen on her websites at: www.coyoteyipps.com and www.urbanwildness.com.
 It is because of, and through, Coyote Yipps that Meta requested help to stop the imminent coyote trapping in Atlanta.
-We all wrote letters and made phone calls, Janet wrote and designed flyers and put together a new informational website, and called in Mary Paglieri to give the presentation that launched CoyoteCoexistence.Com
+We all wrote letters and made phone calls, Janet wrote and designed flyers and put together a new informational website, and we organized a presentation that launched CoyoteCoexistence.Com

 OPERATIONS COORDINATORS (new)